alptugan/ofxTextSuite/README.md

 # ofxTextSuite
 Openframeworks Text Manipulation Suite

-This project is looking for a new owner/maintainer.
-If you're keen then drop me a line by logging an issue.
+This project has been transferred to me from [Luke Malcolm](https://github.com/lukemalcolm)